2024-learn/DevOps/DevopsBootcamp/databases/databases.md

     - Data is stored in JSON like documents
     - Schema-less
     - No joins
-    - Denormalized- biffere chance of duplicating data
+    - Denormalized- bigger chance of duplicating data
   - Best for:
     - Mobile Apps, Game Apps, CMS, Most apps
-    - faster to read becasue data is already grouped into a collection of all related information into one document
+    - faster to read because data is already grouped into a collection of all related information into one document
     - easy to get started
     - act as a primary database
   - disadvantages: